Penisola del Sinis – Mal di Ventre

 Respect

-It is illegal to take quartz sand, pebbles or shells from Is Arutas — or any Sardinian beach — under regional law since 2017, with fines up to about €3,000; €1,000 fines have been issued at Is Arutas, the "Sentinelle del Sinis" guardians patrol, and the quartz does not regenerate within a season.
-The Marine Protected Area zoning must be respected: Zone A around Mal di Ventre is no-entry/no-take — no swimming, fishing or anchoring — while Zones B and C carry permit and activity rules, so use authorised operators.
-Is Arutas and the quartz beaches also have summer access and parking caps and bans on bringing in extraneous sand — check the Comune di Cabras rules for the current year before going in July or August.
-This is a fragile, protected coast carried by people who guard it; travel as a guest of that effort.
+It is illegal to take quartz sand, pebbles or shells from Is Arutas, or from any Sardinian beach, under regional law since 2017, with fines up to about €3,000.
+Fines of €1,000 have been issued at Is Arutas, the "Sentinelle del Sinis" guardians patrol, and the quartz does not regenerate within a season.
+The Marine Protected Area zoning must be respected: Zone A around Mal di Ventre is no-entry/no-take (no swimming, fishing or anchoring), while Zones B and C carry permit and activity rules, so use authorised operators.
+Is Arutas and the quartz beaches also have summer access and parking caps, plus bans on bringing in extraneous sand; check the Comune di Cabras rules for the current year before going in July or August.
+This is a fragile, protected coast carried by people who guard it.
+Travel as a guest of that effort.

 Practical notes